decodelabs/wellspring/README.md

 The API is simple and intuitive, allowing you to register autoloaders with a priority level - the higher the priority, the earlier the autoloader will be called.
 Loaders are _grouped_ by priority but maintain the first-come, first-served order within each group by virtue of leveraging the original order of the SPL autoload functions.

-Loaders registered via the built in SPL functions are automatically assigned the `Priority::Medium` priority, allowing users of Wellspring to easily register other loaders before or after them using only the Priority mechanism.
+Loaders registered via the built in SPL functions are automatically assigned the `Priority::Medium` priority, allowing users of Wellspring to easily register other loaders before with `Priority::High` or after them using `Priority::Low`.

 The registered list of loaders is automatically remapped on the fly when necessary (even when `spl_autoload_register()` and `spl_autoload_unregister()` are used directly), ensuring edge-case functionality does not interfere with the intended load order.